SethLaske/SethLaske.github.io/_projects/6-toils-of-death.md

 <div style="display: flex; justify-content: space-between; align-items: center;">
     <div style="flex: 1;">
-        3. **Bat**: The last enemy, and the most interesting.
+        <strong>Bat</strong>: The last enemy, and the most interesting.
 Each bat has a preselected center point, which I can place anywhere on the map, and then the bat will fly circles around that point, using a vector rotation to calculate its velocity and direction.
 Really adds a lot to force a player to have some level knowledge and timing.
     </div>
     <div style="flex: 1;">
         <img src="/assets/ToilsOfDeath/Bat.gif" alt="Bat GIF" width="100%">